geut/www/_site/about.md

   - name: Diego Ignacio Paez
     twitter: carax
     image: https://pbs.twimg.com/profile_images/754780261628477444/x3x7qd9B.jpg
     text: It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages.

   - name: Maximiliano Fierro
     twitter: elmasse,